'At long last, CPS has finally reached a tentative agreement' Mayor Lightfoot announces

 Sixth through eight grade students are expected to return to in-person learning on March 8.

+This phased return plan does not include CPS high school students.
+The district said it is still working with the union to address those plans.

+"Pending the ratification of this tentative agreement by the CTU House of Delegates this important milestone marks a moment for each of us to reflect and to heal," Lightfoot said.

-Teachers Union officials took to Twitter shortly after Lightfoot's announcement to clarify that there is only a tentative agreement.
+Teachers Union officials took to Twitter shortly after Lightfoot's announcement to clarify that there is no agreement, yet.

 We are a democratic union.
 "Hyper-democratic" as some have said.
 But that's our way.
 That's the union way...building to building, member to member, community to community organization.
 Organizing works, but it doesn't work without democracy.— ChicagoTeachersUnion (@CTULocal1) February 7, 2021